Planning a trip to Anguilla? There are two main ways to get here...

 Air travel directly to Anguilla is generally through Puerto Rico, or the other major Caribbean hub, Antigua, or via smaller Caribbean airlines from smaller, nearby islands such as Saba.

 American Eagle used to be the major airline in the area.
 Today, LIAT, Cape and independent companies rule Anguilla air travel.

 Air travel options...

 In 2009, Anguilla started its own airline to offer tourists more flights from Puerto Rico.
-Cape Air later added more flights from San Juan (and Seaborne Airlines now flies to Anguilla regularly - the most affordable option from San Juan).
+Tradewind Aviation and Cape Air later added more flights from San Juan (and Seaborne Airlines now flies to Anguilla regularly - the most affordable option from San Juan).
 Many North American tourists choose to access Anguilla via this route, the last flight of which is via San Juan (an 80 minute flight).

 Travellers coming from the UK often choose to fly through Antigua (the return flight through Antigua requires over-nighting, though), and then fly LIAT from Antigua to Anguilla.